 - May have identified a boundary between villages, built around 1615.

 Regardless of the reason for its existence, the monument leaves quite the impression.
 Notice the two smaller crosses on either side of the larger cross?
-These represent the two thieves that were crucified beside Jesus.
+These represent the two thieves who were crucified beside Jesus.
 Pay close attention to the items on the cross:

 - Whip: represents the 39 lashes Jesus received.